 My school library had 10,000 non-fiction books, along with more than 50 different online services.
 Imagine the confusion for students trying to determine what to use for their information need.
 A school librarian knows all the resources available to students, and more importantly, knows how to match the most useful print, audio, video, digital, or web-based resources with the needs of each student’s project.
 We are the ultimate curators of information resources!

 - We can show students all the best search strategies for those sources.

 Before the Internet came along School Librarians taught students how to generate keywords to search an Index or Table of Contents in print materials.
 Our purpose has not changed; teaching students to generate keywords is essential for searching online, whether for text, graphic, audio or video materials.
 We’ve also mastered ways to fine-tune a search in online subscription services and search engines, such as Google.
 We can help each student customize their search for whatever their own project requires.

 - We can show students the best way to gather information ethically and proficiently.

 A prior blog post talked about Academic Honesty and teaching students note-taking methods for the ethical use of information.
 School Librarians also know a range of digital and online apps to assist students in gathering and organizing their information, some of which are excellent for presenting the final project/product.

-If you are a School Librarian, here is a downloadable PDF document to share with your teachers of this article’s 5 Ways you can collaborate with them for some exciting Project-Based Learning experiences for students!
+If you are a School Librarian, here is a downloadable PDF document to share with your teachers about this article’s 5 Ways to collaborate with them for some exciting Project Based Learning experiences for students!